CubeAPM

 Datadog vs Logmanager

 Compared to Logmanager’s SIEM-lite log focus, Datadog offers robust full-stack observability with integrated security, real user metrics, synthetics, and AI-driven analytics.
-While Logmanager excels in compliance dashboarding and cost predictability, Datadog provides deeper instrumentation and correlation—albeit at significantly higher and more opaque cost.
+While Logmanager excels in compliance dashboarding and cost predictability, Datadog provides deeper instrumentation and correlation—albeit at a higher cost.

 3. New Relic